-I have a BFA in photography from the Alberta College of Art & Design, Canada.
+I have a BFA in photography from the Alberta University of the Arts, Canada.
 I received the Board of Governors Award, Bob Ranson Memorial Scholarship, John H. & Kathleen Snow Scholarship, and the Photographic Arts Merit Award.
 Since graduating, I have assisted photographers with advertising, editorial work, and analogue darkroom production, whilst pursuing my own photo-based art practice.
 In 2007 I relocated to the UK, and was commissioned to create lens-based public engagement projects at the University of Bristol.

 I am currently a part-time MA Multidisciplinary Printmaking student, a programme which is part of the Centre for Fine Print Research at the University of the West of England (UWE).
 One of the appeals of this programme is the book arts research group.
 There is a vast collection of artists’ books and book arts resources for all aspects of artist publishing, this is led by Sarah Bodman.